saxomoose/ehb-ss/README.md

-Back-end api used for native android app development.
+Back-end api used for native android app development!